markskeff/api-testing-basics/exercise_instructions.md

 # Exercise Instructions

-In this practical exercise, you will use an online API testing tool to perform request-response actions on a sample API.
+In this practical exercise, you will use an online API testing tool (Postman) to perform request-response actions on a sample API (https://jsonplaceholder.typicode.com).
 The goal is to familiarize yourself with the tool's interface and understand how different HTTP methods and requests impact API responses.

 ## Getting Started